piotrkoziar/openthread/examples/README.md

 Read more about logging:
 https://openthread.io/reference/group/api-logging
    - Typical use case:
-Device that sets the log level in runtime.
+OpenThread application that sets the log level in runtime.

 - ECDSA:
    - If enabled:
-The function in mbedtls module
+The support for ECDSA is enabled in crypto module.
    - Typical use case:
+OpenThread application that uses ECDSA digital signature.

 - EXTERNAL_HEAP:
    - If enabled:
+The external heap CAlloc and Free functions to be used by the OpenThread stack must be specified.
    - Typical use case:
+OpenThread application on platform that utilizes its own heap.

 - IP6_FRAGM:
    - If enabled: